 You may be recommended different mineral products at various stages of your life but if these recommendations are not based on holistic health principles, they can be detrimental to your health.
 More is not better when it comes to minerals.
 Minerals work as a synergistic community within you.

 Calcium, zinc, magnesium, manganese and potassium are some of the key minerals needed for healthy bone health.
 Work with a clinical nutrition expert who understands how cofactors and minerals synergize together.

 Specific minerals keep your nerves healthy especially potassium and sodium.
 This keeps anxiety and fear at bay.
 Your adrenal glands (stress glands) depend on healthy mineral levels.

-Your thyroid depends on several minerals to stay healthy including zinc, copper and selenium.
-We know how many women today have thyroid issues.
-Before taking a med to increase your thyroid production, consult us to test and assess your thyroid for lack of nutrients.
-Most likely your thyroid issues are related to a lack of nutrients.
-It is never a medicine deficiency!
+Your thyroid depends on several minerals to stay healthy including zinc, copper, and selenium.
+Before taking a med to increase your thyroid production, test your thyroid function.

 From calcium to manganese and everything in between – minerals activate more than 20,000 enzymes in the body.

 Minerals form one of the key foundations of your health.
 We are passionate about teaching you the importance of minerals and their balance in your body.
 You can start learning by reading our evidence-based articles here.

 Minerals are essential which means that our bodies don’t make them.
 4% of our bodies are made up of minerals.
 Minerals act as coenzymes to carry out normal physiological functions.
 Out of the 103 known minerals, at least 22 minerals are necessary for good health.